Is Estate Planning the Elephant in the Room for Canadian Families?

 Estate Planning Tips

-Here are a few simple tips on how to talk about estate planning with your loved ones and heirs:
+Here are a few simple tips on how talking about estate planning with your loved ones and heirs can help:

 - Talk often about smaller, less important matters so that everyone will become more comfortable with the topic.

 - Choose the right setting for your personal family dynamics, whether it is an impromptu casual setting or a formal discussion facilitated by your estate planner.